 Ways to Prevent These Types of Apps

 The first step is to use Bark as an online safety service.
-We’ll send you alerts if your child downloads risky apps.
+We’ll send you alerts if your child downloads risky apps, including vault apps.
 You can also see all the apps your kid has already downloaded.

 For iOS users with the Apple Family Sharing Plan, you can enable the Ask to Buy feature for your kid.
 That way when a teen goes to purchase or download an app, you can decide whether it’s okay.